Xavdidtheshadow/schedulizer/README.md

 ## Thoughts
 * Look into how ruby does includes - I've got come c++ level trees going on and I'm not sure that's ok.

+## Spec
+It doesn't have to be a perfect grid- just leave a round smaller if there are fewer games.